Update One – Neurological & Epidemiological Studies That Falsify Nearly Every Claim in Ley et al., 2014:

 - ignore the first publicized brain-scan study performed on internet porn addicts/controls at Cambridge University (now published), which dismantles their conclusions.

-Anyone familiar with the writings of the first two authors of this review, Ley and Prause, would be unsurprised by any of these tactics.
+Anyone familiar with the writings of the first two authors of this review, Ley and Prause, would be unsurprised.
 These lead authors have already disqualified themselves as impartial reviewers.
 David Ley, a clinician and frequent talk-show guest with no neuroscience background, is the author of The Myth of Sex Addiction.
-Nicole Prause, a Kinsey grad who heads SPAN Lab at UCLA, churns out studies that, in her sole estimation, single handedly disprove the existence of porn addiction–without the bother of doing any actual addiction research on her subjects.
-Her flawed work has been exhaustively critiqued.
+Nicole Prause, a Kinsey grad who heads SPAN Lab, churns out studies that, in her sole estimation, single handedly disprove the existence of porn addiction.
+Her flawed work has been exhaustively critiqued, and her interpretations questioned.

 The model for hypersexuality in rats, which is where Delta FosB has been studied, is homosexual behavior.
 The only way right now to study Delta FosB in humans as it might relate to sexuality would require us considering homosexuality and homosexual behavior as evidence of a Delta FosB brain change consistent with addiction.
 Again, we are terming male homosexual behavior as a disease.